-Whether it's a notch, or a slider or a hole punch display, brands came up with these concepts just to give a bezel-free experience.
+Whether it’s a notch, or a slider or a hole punch display, brands came up with these concepts just to give a bezel-free experience.
 Compared to Notch, the screen real estate is higher in hole punch, but you might feel the same distraction.
-As of now, the hole punch cameras are the extreme left, meaning the timings, notifications, and signal strength indication is right next to each other.
+As of now, the hole punch cameras are the extreme left, meaning the time, notifications, and signal strength indication is right next to each other.

 You might also feel a little trouble when accessing the notification bar because you know, Android supports notch, but not the Infinity-O or the Hole punch.
 Anyway, unless the OEMs come up with a groundbreaking tech that covers the camera with the pixels when not in use, I feel, the design changes are just a temporary solution.

 Also, isn’t Apple supposed to be an innovative-driver? but now, things are upside down.
 Should we expect an iPhone with hole punch display?
 Well, we’ve to wait for the leaks.